baharedankoyuncu/baharedankoyuncu/README.md

 I'm `Baha` and here are some details about me.

-- 💻 I’m a Software Engineer
+- 💻 Software Engineer (backend focused)
-- 🚚 I’m currently working at Mover Systems
+- 🚚 Working at Mover Systems
 - 🧰 I like gadgets
 - 📰 Always learning